Encore $169 vs Virtuoso+ $249 vs Sette $499 — 2026?

 Is the built-in scale on the Sette 270Wi worth the extra cost?

-How long do the burrs last?
+How long do the burrs last on each grinder?

 Which grinds more quietly?